yellowmessenger/documentation/docs/platform_concepts/inbox/chats/videocall.md

 <img src="https://i.imgur.com/nSHQYWe.png" alt="drawing" width="60%"/>

-- Customer will have all the video calling facilities.
+- Customer will have all the video calling facilities (view in full screen, share screen with agent or customer, mute audio, mute video, disconnect, etc.).
 They can disconnect/leave the call after finding the resolution.